section-engineering-education/engineering-education/content/articles/Servlet-Filter-API/index.md

 - Filters require less upkeep.

 ### Filter API

-The servlet filter has its API, namely: Filter, FilterChain, and FilterConfig Explained as follows.
+The servlet filter has its API, namely: Filter, FilterChain, and FilterConfig explained as follows.

 ### Filter

-We must implement the Servlet 'Filter' Interface, which is part of the `javax. servlet`  package, to create a filter.
+We must implement the Servlet 'Filter' Interface, part of the `javax. servlet` package to create a filter.

 ### Creating a filter
 The following are the steps to follow when creating a Filter program: